adelinglibert/tpsa/README.md

 **Simple Cybersecurity Third Party Risk Assessment Generator **

 This project provides a script to generate a comprehensive third party risk assessment document.
-The script combines multiple DOCX and PDF files into a single PDF, analyzes the combined PDF using the OpenAI GPT-4 model, and creates a formatted memorandum based on a provided template.
+The script combines multiple DOCX and PDF files into a single PDF, analyzes the combined PDF using the OpenAI GPT-4 model, and creates a formatted document based on a provided template.

 Features